Data

 It also helps with JSON fixtures and seed data.
 If you keep test records as an array of objects, this converter turns them into a flat table you can scan by eye, sort, or filter, without writing a throwaway script.
 The column order follows the order keys first appear across your objects.

-You do not need an account, and nothing is uploaded.
-The conversion runs entirely in your browser using JavaScript, so the JSON you paste never leaves your machine.
+You do not need an account, and nothing is uploaded on this site.
+The conversion runs entirely in your browser using JavaScript, so the JSON you paste stays on your machine.
 That makes it reasonable for data you would not want to send to a third-party server.

 How rows, columns, and missing keys are handled